YJwong325/leetcode-solutions/hard/23_merge_k_sorted_lists.md

 \end{array}
 $$

-After the first iteration and using the merge() function we defined to merge 2 lists at a time, the initial array will be transformed into the following array:
+After the first iteration and using the merge() function that was defined to merge 2 lists at a time, the initial array will be transformed into the following array:

 $$
 \begin{array}{ccc}